-Often words like motivation and mental toughness get tossed around when it comes to preparing for anything challenging.
+Words like motivation and mental toughness often get tossed around when it comes to preparing for anything challenging.
 Usually, I write about these topics in an effort to answer common questions I receive about "not quitting," or thoroughly preparing for various military special operation professions.
 These are valid questions coming from highly motivated people, but often the difference between success and failure is not how motivated you are to succeed, but how disciplined you are during your preparation.

-Looking at motivation and discipline a little deeper, you may find that if motivation does not evolve into a disciplined and habitual training cycle, you could fail for many reasons (injury, not meeting standards, etc).
+Looking at motivation and discipline a little deeper, you may find that if motivation does not evolve into a disciplined and habitual training cycle, you could fail for many reasons (injury, not meeting standards, etc.).

-The motivation to be or do anything has to become a discipline for it to truly work.
+The motivation to be or do anything has to become a discipline for it truly to work.

 From Psychology Today:

 "Motivation is literally the desire to do things.
 It's the difference between waking up before dawn to pound the pavement and lazing around the house all day.
-It's the crucial element in setting and attaining goals—and research shows you can influence your own levels of self-motivation and self-control."
+It's the crucial element in setting and attaining goals -- and research shows you can influence your own levels of self-motivation and self-control."

 It is easy to be motivated.
-I get motivated by watching sports, reading an inspirational story, or even a meme on social media.
+I get motivated by watching sports, reading an inspirational story or even a meme on social media.
 But having that evolve into daily habits of hard work, discipline and ultimately success is truly the challenge.
 Here are some ideas to help with that very empowering evolution.

 1. Turn off the lazy voice inside your head.

-You have to immediately shut down that thought and replace it with "can't quit," or stay more positive with "keep going."
+You have to shut down that thought immediately and replace it with "can't quit," or stay more positive with "keep going."
 Regardless, find what works for you at this moment and give it a name.
 Make it your performance cue.

 You want to make sure you get them in regularly.
 Set aside open time for an early morning run or PT.
-Squeeze in a 1000-1500m swim in during lunch and lift and run or ruck after work.
-Then eat well and sleep – recover.
+Squeeze in a 1,000- to 1,500-meter swim during lunch and lift and run or ruck after work.
+Then eat well and sleep (recover).
 All have to be in a regular routine if your high-level preparation is going to work.

 It is difficult to train hard every day when you know your selection date is more than a year away.
-You have to remember the long term goal, and achieving your dream job for sure, but you can also build some short term gains to keep that year more interesting.
+You have to remember the long-term goal, and achieving your dream job for sure, but you also can build some short-term gains to keep that year more interesting.

-4. How Big is Your Want-To?
+4. How big is your "want-to"?

 The future lifestyle you seek has to resonate with you deep inside.
 You have to want to serve your country first.
 You also have to enjoy working out so much that you would do it even if you were not preparing for a challenging selection or event.
-You have to enjoy getting uncomfortable, and find the physical pain of exhaustion a personal challenge.
+You have to enjoy getting uncomfortable and find the physical pain of exhaustion a personal challenge.

 You cannot measure someone's heart (or "want-to"), but you can work hard every day, demonstrate your motivation to yourself and others, and evolve into a highly disciplined person.
 It takes time, and you have to put that time in yourself.

-These are a few of the many common traits of those who have gone before us, and have succeeded.
+These are a few of the many common traits of those who have gone before us and have succeeded.
 Seeing those who have endured helps strengthen the inner voice that says what you are enduring is not impossible.
-You should be able to hear yourself say, "Others have completed this – why can't I?"
+You should be able to hear yourself say, "Others have completed this; why can't I?"